 Ok, I think that about does it for all the major performance specs and features these 2 treadmills have to offer.

-But when you look at the features, these 2 treadmills are very different – the Commercial 1750 is designed for streaming workouts; the F80 is not.
+But when you look at the features, these 2 treadmills are very different.

-Sole also offers a much better warranty, which is worth considering, but if you want a streaming treadmill, this is something you’ll have to give a little on.
+Sole also offers a much better warranty, which is always worth considering.

 Ultimately, it just depends on what you’re looking for from your home treadmill.